Hobart, Launceston, Cradle Coast

 Special approval is required for enrolment into TNE Program units.

 |Study Period||Start date||Census date||WW date||End date|

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

 Unit census dates currently displaying for 2020 are indicative and subject to change.
 Finalised census dates for 2020 will be available from the 1st October 2019.

-1. Identify and describe key features of selected businesses and industries
+1. Identify and describe key features, practices and processes of selected businesses and industries

 2. Discuss and analyse contemporary and emerging challenges and opportunities in selected businesses and industries

-3. Identify and define a range of practitioner roles, skills and knowledge applicable in selected businesses and industries
+3. Identify and reflect on your own interests, abilities and goals in conjunction with a range of industry-relevant practitioner roles, skills and knowledge

 |Band||CSP Student Contribution||Field of Education|